manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 git commit pull origin main

-### to discard the changes in working directory and update from master.
+### discard the changes in working directory and update from master.
 All local changes will be lost
 git restore

 ### Others